MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Management/Pop-Location.md

 output.

 ## NOTES

+PowerShell includes the following aliases for `Pop-Location`:

+- All Platforms:
+  - `popd`

 PowerShell supports multiple runspaces per process.
 Each runspace has its own _current directory_.
 This is not the same as `[System.Environment]::CurrentDirectory`.
 This behavior can be an issue